khushi0706/CPU-Scheduling-Algorithms/README.md

 * The Non-Preemptive Priority algorithm schedules processes based on their priority, where the process with the highest priority is executed first.
 If two processes have the same priority, FCFS scheduling is used.

 ### Preemptive Priority
 * The Preemptive Priority algorithm is a preemptive version of the Non-Preemptive Priority algorithm.
 It schedules processes based on their priority, where the process with the highest priority is executed first.
-If two processes have the same priority, the one with the smaller execution time is executed first.
+If two processes have the same priority, the one with the smaller execution time is executed first.<br><br>

+**Thank you for visiting this repository,feel free to pull a request.**